nh-server/switch-guide/docs/user_guide/emummc/making_emummc.md

 &nbsp;

 !!!note "Note: Restoring your nand backup"
-    Your nand backup will be located in `backup` folder on the root of your sd.
+    Your nand backup will be located in the `backup` folder on the root of your sd.
 If you ever need to restore your backup, the instructions are [here](/././extras/nandrestore)

 !!!tip "Note: If your SD card is FAT32"